Executive Vice President

 Chief Operating Officer

-Michelle Miller is a senior vice president and the Chief Operating Officer (COO) of the Institute for Intergovernmental Research (IIR) and serves on the IIR Board of Trustees.
+Michelle Miller is an executive vice president and the Chief Operating Officer (COO) of the Institute for Intergovernmental Research (IIR) and serves on the IIR Board of Trustees.

 As the COO, Ms. Miller uses her 22-plus years of experience in the law enforcement and criminal justice fields, both operationally and as a training and technical assistance provider, to provide strategic and operational direction to IIR's program areas.
 Her responsibilities provide her the opportunity to support the implementation, administration, and oversight of IIR's new and continuing projects while building field-based partnerships and assessing current and emerging national issues and trends within the justice community.